hpc-carpentry/tuning_lammps/_episodes/01-why-bother-performance.md

 >
 > Walltime is simply the length of time, usually measured in seconds that a program takes to run or to execute its assigned tasks.
 >
-> This is specfied in a submission script when before your task officially starts running.
+> This is specified in a submission script when before your task officially starts running.
 If the task takes longer than the walltime that is specified, the task gets killed and will not complete.
 >
 {: .callout}